Constitution & Bylaws

-- C. The International Council shall have the authority to create or dissolve an Autonomous Section, after due consultation with all parties effected by such action.
+C. The International Council shall have the authority to create or dissolve an Autonomous Section, after due consultation with all parties affected by such action.
 However, nothing contained herein shall prejudice the individual rights and privileges of Fellows of the College by such variation or dissolution of a Section.

 Section I. United States of America